How to Create a Contact Driver Model

 It captures the initial reason behind the customer's interaction and serves as the starting point for addressing their needs or concerns.

 For example, if a customer contacts support regarding a technical issue with a product, the initial contact driver might be "Technical Support Request."
+It is selected by default.

 4. Total Levels: Specify the number of hierarchical levels of contact drivers you want to capture within the model.
 Each level represents a different degree of granularity or specificity in categorizing customer interactions.